With a noble spirit, high intelligence, and fearless protective instinct, the Cane Corso is considered as one of the best family dogs.

 Apart from this, your dog is also likely to destroy your household items by chewing on them aggressively.

-To counter this behaviour, you need to figure out the reason behind your dog’s aggression.
+To counter this behavior, you need to figure out the reason behind your dog’s aggression.
 Make sure your dog is not acting aggressively out of pain.

 Examine its body and check for any signs of wounds, bruises, or swellings.